 President Obama noted this week that climate change is not just an environmental issue, but a threat to national security and a factor in the political unrest seen in Nigeria and Syria.
 The President’s new message — delivered at a commencement address to cadets at the U.S. Coast Guard Academy in Connecticut — echoes a growing opinion that that climate change is at the root of global conflict and terrorism.
 President Obama has been trying for several months to cast a wider net to win support for his environmental agenda, including framing global warming as a public health issue.
 But this new way of thinking could allow him to reach a small number of moderate Republicans who are both concerned about political conflict and coming around to the idea that climate change is real.

-for adapting to climate change.
+The Department of Defense previewed this major shift in thinking last December with a report laying out the department’s plan for adapting to climate change.
 According to that plan, rising temperatures and more extreme climates would influence the military's response to everything from disease eradication to terrorism.

 A changing climate will have real impacts on our military and the way it executes its missions.
 The military could be called upon more often to support civil authorities, and provide humanitarian assistance and disaster relief in the face of more frequent and more intense natural disasters.
 Our coastal installations are vulnerable to rising sea levels and increased flooding, while droughts, wildfires, and more extreme temperatures could threaten many of our training activities.
 Our supply chains could be impacted, and we will need to ensure our critical equipment works under more extreme weather conditions.
 Weather has always affected military operations, and as the climate changes, the way we execute operations may be altered or constrained.